Today's Articles

 In the early 1500s, the Spanish Crown began fully participating in the Middle Passage.
-The Santo Domingo colony, the only European possession yet in America, had already devastated the Taino, Lucayan (Arawaks), and Kalinga (Caribs) populations.
-A decade of intense exploitation and deadly waves of plagues had reduced the indigenous populations.
+The Santo Domingo colony, the only European possession yet in America, had already devastated the Taino, Lucayan (Arawaks), and Kalinga (Caribs) populations, and a decade of intense exploitation and deadly waves of plagues had reduced the indigenous populations.
 Christopher Columbus joined the slave trade on the western side of the Atlantic.
 Raids that cleared out from Santo Domingo disguised as pacification and evangelizing nearby islanders had brought other Amerindians to the colony.

-Many enslaved Lucayos were from the Bahamas and Kalingas from the eastern islands.
+Many enslaved Lucayos were from the Bahamas, and Kalingas were from the eastern islands.
 Now toiling alongside natives, these war captives became the first enslaved foreign workers on the island of Aytí, one of the indigenous names for the island that Columbus called Hispaniola.
 By the turn of the century, not even the captured neighbors could supply the labor demands of the mines and plantations.
 Basic mining techniques and the always backbreaking mass production of foodstuff required an ever-growing number of black African workers.
 Expanding the colonization business to Puerto Rico and requesting the Crown's permission to purchase enslaved Africans were the only solutions colonists seemed capable of conceiving.
-Ferdinand, I of Aragon, widowed and freed from Isabel's more cautious hand, granted both wishes to the embattled colonists in the Indies.
+Ferdinand I of Aragon, widowed and freed from Isabel's more cautious hand, granted both wishes to the embattled colonists in the Indies.

 Even as sugarcane increased profitability on the island, the number of escaped Africans continued to rise, mixing with the Taíno people of these regions.
 By 1530, Maroon bands were considered dangerous to the Spanish colonists, who traveled in large armed groups outside the plantations and left the mountainous regions to the Maroons (until 1654 with the conquest of Jamaica by the Corsairs of British Admiral William Penn and General Robert Venables).
 With the discovery of precious metals in South America, the Spanish abandoned their migration to the island of Hispaniola to emigrate to South America and Mexico to get rich, for they did not find much wealth there.
 Thus, they also abandoned the slave trade on the island, which led to the colony's collapse into poverty.
 Still, during those years, slaves were used to building a cathedral that, in time, became one of the oldest in the Americas.
 In the 1540s, Spanish authorities ordered the African slaves to build a wall to defend the city from pirates ravaging the islands.